-However, content marketing is unique in that the practice isn’t defined by the type of content but rather by the contents of the media.
-If content marketing is the practice of providing uniquely helpful, practical, or entertaining media to a specific audience, then content marketing isn’t defined by content types but rather by the perceived value the audience receives from the content.
+However, content marketing is unique because it isn’t defined by the type of content, but rather by the contents of the media.
+If content marketing is the practice of providing uniquely helpful, useful, and entertaining media to a specific audience, then content marketing isn’t defined by content types, but rather by the perceived value the audience receives from the content.

 So let’s look at some content marketing examples categorized by types of content.